FriendsInGlobalHealth/atomfeedfilters/README.md

 Include the filter strategy component name in the ﻿feedFilterBeans array of the atomfeed configuration on the client machine.
 Available filter strategy names are listed below.

-* _atomfeedFilters.LocationBasedFilterStrategy_ : Filters visits, encounters, and obs based on location name.
+* _atomfeedFilters.LocationBasedFilterStrategy_ : Filters visits, encounters, and obs based on configured location table fields with default fields being county_district and name.
-Provide the location name as the global property _atomfeedfilters.location.name_ value.
+    * Provide the desired location table fields/column names as a % separated list using the global property _atomfeedfilters.location.fields_; for example _province%county_district%name_
+    * Provide the location name as th eglobal property _atomfeedfilters.location.value_ value which takes the form _\<field value>%\<field value>%\<field value>_. _\<field value>_ is the actual value of the field to filter against, it can also be _*_ to indicate that any value is accepted.
+For example, for the default _county_district%name_ fields, the value could be something like _Quelimane%pebane_ or _Quelimane%*_